robocorp/robotframework-lsp/README.md

 Installing
 -----------

-Right now `robotframework-lsp` can be installed as a `.vsix` into VSCode.
+Right now `robotframework-lsp` can be installed from the ([VisualStudio Marketplace](https://marketplace.visualstudio.com/items?itemName=robocorptech.robotframework-lsp)) or as a `.vsix`.

-It can be downloaded from the latest `Deploy Extension` in [Robotframework-lsp Github Actions](https://github.com/robocorp/robotframework-lsp/actions).
+To get a `.vsix`, download the latest `Deploy Extension` in [Robotframework-lsp Github Actions](https://github.com/robocorp/robotframework-lsp/actions).

 See: [Install from a vsix](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix) for details installing a `.vsix` into VSCode.